 Since gaining independence from France in 1960, the Central African Republic (CAR) has struggled to provide safety and security for its people.
 Over the last five decades, the country’s political history has been punctuated by military rule and coups d’état and characterized by weak state authority, internal ethnic tensions, and frequent armed insurgencies, including operations by the Lord’s Resistance Army in its eastern provinces.

-The current crisis began when a group of predominantly Muslim rebel movements banded together in a loose alliance known as Séléka to oppose the regime of then-President François Bozizé.
+The most recent political crisis began when a group of predominantly Muslim rebel movements banded together in a loose alliance known as Séléka to oppose the regime of then-President François Bozizé, who came to power in a coup in 2003.
 These militia committed atrocities against civilians as they marched on the capital, Bangui, in March 2013, and they continued after seizing power.
 Largely Christian self-defense forces, known as the Anti-Balaka, opposed the Séléka and began targeting Muslim civilians, carrying out reprisal attacks on civilians after the Séléka was removed from power.

-Whereas religious tensions had not previously been a source of division in CAR, the cycles of revenge attacks have created deep divisions within the population, providing the fault lines for ongoing violence.
+Whereas religious tensions had not previously been a major source of division in CAR, the cycles of revenge attacks have created deeper divisions within the population, increasing the likelihood of continued violence on the basis of identity.

 The fighting has resulted in a massive humanitarian crisis in this country of 4.6 million people.
 The destruction of CAR’s infrastructure, including schools, medical facilities, and entire villages, during the Séléka advance and in the subsequent violence has severely limited civilians’ access to the basic necessities of food, water, and shelter.
 More than two million civilians were in need of emergency assistance as of mid-2017.

 Millions of Civilians at Risk